Why Brazil's currency depreciation is back to haunt Lula – DW – 01/24/2025

 Under a program called Bolsa Familia, the government makes direct cash transfers to Brazil's poorest households.
 It costs the government about $31 billion annually, representing 1.5% of Brazil's GDP.

-Last autumn, Brazil's central bank revealed that about $550 million in bets had been placed in August alone by Bolsa Familia recipients.
-Even though the Lula government immediately announced measures to prevent such behavior, many Brazilians have come to perceive the scandal as a symbol of the government's lack of control over social and financial policy.
+In autumn, Brazil's central bank revealed that about $550 million in bets had been placed in August alone by Bolsa Familia recipients.
+Even though Lula's government immediately announced measures to prevent such gambling, many Brazilians have come to perceive the scandal as a symbol of the government's lack of control over social and financial policy.

 Bitter pills to dole out